Last updated on June 9th, 2019 at 06:09 am

 What comedians have great Observational Humor?

-Jerry Seinfeld has been regaling audiences with his brand of observational humor since 1976.
+Jerry Seinfeld has been regaling audiences with his brand of observational comedy since 1976.
 He became a superstar by asking his audiences teasing questions like, “Do you ever wonder why airlines pack peanuts in those tiny little packages.”
 His mega-hit television show, “Seinfeld,” ran for nine seasons between 1989 and 1998 and remains in syndication.
 Who else but Seinfeld and his writers out pitch a TV show about “nothing” the way he did in one episode.

 Though Seinfeld retired from the television world a multi-millionaire, he still does his stand-up comedy routines in comedy clubs, makes a guest appearance on late-night television shows and performs at special conventions and special events.